-Refer a patient to the Genetics department
+Refer a patient to the Clinical Genetics department

+This page includes information about how to refer a patient to the Clinical Genetics department at Great Ormond Street Hospital (GOSH).
 The North East Regional Genetics service covers a population of 4.5 million in north and east London and Essex.
 We see individuals of all ages in our clinics, not just children.

-Referral guidelines
+Referral examples

 The following illustrates the type of referrals seen by the Clinical Genetics Service.